Our Curriculum Intent

 Using the EYFS Framework, the Sonar Curriculum and a variety of other carefully selected materials, the full range of core and foundation subjects have been carefully mapped out across school ensuring clear progression in knowledge, understanding, skills and concepts.

 We also ensure that we provide all children with opportunities for wider experiences through activities such as trips, residential visits, the daily mile, extra-curricular sports, arts and music clubs and our REAch2 11B411 initiative which aims to offer all pupils 11 amazing activities during their time at Racemeadow.
-These include hiking hero, messing about on the water, 10 good deeds, create something amazing, cross a border, flash mob dance, make or break a REAch2 record, ride a large animal, seeds to support, shake it up Shakespeare and sleep under the stars.
+These include hiking hero, messing about on the water, 10 good deeds, create something amazing, make or break a REAch2 record, ride a large animal, seeds to support, shake it up Shakespeare, culture vulture, wildlife warrior and sleep under the stars.

 Our Curriculum Implementation